DanielNoord/ProjectInventarisGezantschappen/inputs/README.md

 ### Translations

 The directory Translations contains all translation of document titles, functions, places and titles in Dutch, Italian and English.
-Copies in `.docx` can be found in the same directory.
-Make sure to only add updates to either the `.docx` or `.json` files (preferably the latter).
 JSON Schema's for the respective documents can be found in the `./static/JSON/` folder.

-The `DocumentTitles`, `TranslatedFunctions` and `TranslatedTitles` documents follow this structure:
+The `DocumentTitles`, `Functions` and `Titles` documents follow this structure:

-- Italian translation
 - English translation
 - Dutch translation

-For `TranslatedTitles` a fourth field is added which indicates whether the title should be placed `Before` (count Jan Jansen) of `After` (Jan Jansen, prince of Utrecht) the name.
+For `Titles` a fourth field is added which indicates whether the title should be placed `Before` (count Jan Jansen) of `After` (Jan Jansen, prince of Utrecht) the name.
-The Italian translation in `DocumentTitles` is a regular expression pattern that matches the title used in the `excel` file.
+The Italian translation in `DocumentTitles` is a regular expression pattern that matches the title used in the `excel` _griglie_ file.

-`TranslatedPlacenames` follows a similar structure, but also has the following fields:
+`Placenames` follows a similar structure, but also has the following fields:

 - `geonames_id`: the [`Geonames`](https://www.geonames.org/) id for the place.
 - `geonames_wikipedia`: a link to the wikipedia page of the place.